Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 So you stuff yourself full of unlimited amounts of meat, cheese, and butter, and only eat a small portion of carbohydrates.

-People who start the diet usually lose a great amount of weight, but it’s not permanent weight loss.
-Instead of burning fat, the lose water and precious muscle tissue.
+People who start the diet usually lose a great deal of weight, but it’s not permanent weight loss.
+Instead of burning fat, they lose water and precious muscle tissue.

 Furthermore, these diets are low in several nutrients and contain excess amounts of cholesterol and saturated fats, substances that increase the risk of heart disease.

-The high protein low-fat diets induce ketosis to accelerate weight loss.
+The high-protein, low-fat diets induce ketosis, which accelerates weight loss.
 Ketosis is an abnormal body process that occurs during starvation.

 It causes fatigue, constipation, nausea, and vomiting, none of which are part of a healthy lifestyle.
 The long-term side effects of ketosis are documented to include heart disease, bone loss, and kidney damage.